BullDogPatch/week6-assignment/considerations.md

 - add state for error message if not able to purchase upgrade ✅
 - display not enough cookies message when user does not have enough cookies ✅

+- upgrade button disabled until enough cookies to buy upgrade, so that when enough cookies the buttons light up

 - refactor into separate files
 - style app
 - add sounds like I did in week 3